 The software engineering program differs from computer science in that it emphasizes the communication skills, methodologies, tools, technologies, teamwork, professional practice, design, and architectures critical for building scalable, long-lasting software systems.
 The program emphasizes these software engineering principles over, but not at the exclusion of, computer science principles.
 The curriculum includes high-impact, team- and project-based courses early in the curriculum, followed by computer science courses that explore the most important theoretical topics in computer science.

 During year one, students engage in a team-based, real-world project in which they create a “full stack” application covering the significant topics in software engineering principles and industrial practice.
-While learning outcomes are not at the mastery level, students repeat this project-based experience going both deeper into all topics as well as focusing on the second year theme of “data”: database management, statistics, data science, data mining, and data visualization.
+While learning outcomes are not at the mastery level, students repeat this project-based experience going both deeper into all topics as well as focusing on the second year theme of “data”; that is, database management, statistics, data science, data mining, and data visualization.

 Year three emphasizes the themes of scalability, security and operations and enables students to continue to move toward mastering the software engineering process.
 In addition, year three marks a transition: the experience of computer programming and software engineering serves as a foundation for exploring deeper computer science topics.
 Year four emphasizes entrepreneurship and the business of software, complemented by additional computer science courses.

 Lastly, the software engineering program incorporates even more experiential learning and professional practice throughout all four years of the program.
-The program expects that each student be engaged in a professional apprenticeship, throughout their academic career.
+The program expects that each student be engaged in a professional apprenticeship throughout their academic career.

 The program of study follows the degree standards at Oregon State University, incorporating both existing courses and new courses.
 The “SE” prefix indicates new courses, which are also followed by the CAT II proposal numbers (99XXX).